 All users, if they make changes that are useful for the community at large, are expected to share these with the main code base.
 This is a condition of the licence agreement.
 This is done by using the usual version control branch/merge process.
 Documentation is included as standard and is kept up to date as best we can.
-We have a facebook group and online mailing lists (Google groups) for development and announcements.
+We also have:

 - 26/10/2016 binary_c V2.0pre26 released

 - binary_c days, 8th and 9th September 2015 at the IoA: a series of educational seminars, talks and discussions about the binary_c code . programme

 binary_c remains under development in collaboration with many astrophysicists around the world, notably and currently,

 Binary_c is used in international projects based in, amongst others, Bonn, Cambridge, Surrey, Chile, Amsterdam, Nijmegen, Beijing, Melbourne, Toronto and the U.S.A.

 - The core package is the binary_c/nucsyn binary stellar evolution and nucleosynthesis code.
 This can be compiled and run as a standalone unit.